stephanmg/travis-dependent-builds/README.md

 `travis.yml` file to `./trigger.sh --conf dependent-builds.yml`, i. e. storing all relevant information in `dependent-builds.yml` file.

+# Caveats
+If you're using a build matrix for your *UPSTREAM* project, then for each entry you end up with a triggered *DOWNSTREAM* project.
+There might be a workaround for this in the future - or if included in the Travis API soon hopefully.

 # Questions
 Feel free to message me - [see my profile](https://github.com/stephanmg)